Robert Brignall

 Conference Organisation

-• Program Committee, Permutation Patterns 2019, Universität Zürich, Switzerland, 17-21 June 2019.
+• Programme Committee, Permutation Patterns 2019, Universität Zürich, Switzerland, 17-21 June 2019.

 • Local organising committee, Winter Combinatorics Meeting, Open University, annually 2011-2016.